MicrosoftDocs/Edge-Enterprise/edgeenterprise/configure-edge-with-intune.md

 > [!TIP]
 > For information on how to configure Microsoft Edge on macOS using Microsoft Intune, see [Configure for macOS](configure-microsoft-edge-on-mac.md).

-## Create a profile to manage settings in Microsoft Edge for Windows 10
+## Create a profile to manage settings in Microsoft Edge for Windows

-Using Administrative Templates in Microsoft Intune, you can manage Microsoft Edge group policies on your Windows 10 devices using the cloud.
+Using Administrative Templates in Microsoft Intune, you can manage Microsoft Edge group policies on your Windows 10 (or later) devices using the cloud.
 This section will help you create a template to configure Microsoft Edge-specific application settings.
 When you create the template, it creates a device configuration profile.
-You can then assign or deploy this profile to Windows 10 devices in your organization.
+You can then assign or deploy this profile to Windows devices in your organization.

 ### Prerequisites

-- Windows 10 with the following minimum system requirements:
+- Windows 10 or later with the following minimum system requirements:
   - Windows 10, version 1909
   - Windows 10, version 1903 with [KB4512941](https://support.microsoft.com/kb/4512941) installed
   - Windows 10, version 1809 with [KB4512534](https://support.microsoft.com/kb/4512534) installed